Divorce Separation Support Available in Raleigh, NC

 Spousal support, or alimony, is paid by one spouse to the other after the parties separate.
 There are several factors that influence whether spousal support is awarded, including the length of the marriage, the income of each party, the earning capacity of each party, and the conduct of each party during the marriage.

-If you have questions about how much support you can expect to pay or receive, an experienced attorney can advise you.
+If you have questions about how much support you can expect to pay or receive, an experienced family law attorney can advise you.
 Unlike child support, spousal support is not calculated by a worksheet.
 The amount paid or received depends, partly, on each party’s reasonable monthly expenses and his or her income.

 At New Direction Family Law, we represent individuals throughout Raleigh, Cary and the surrounding communities.
 We educate individuals about the two types of spousal support they may receive in North Carolina, including: